Clan MacPhail: Selection of a new Chief

-With Clan MacKintosh
+Close association with Clan MacKintosh

-Since the 15th century, Clan MacPhail was found mainly in the lands of Inverernie about 8 km west of Loch Moy, near the ancestral home of the MackIntosh's.
+Since the 15th century, Clan MacPhail was found mainly in the lands of Inverernie about 8 km west of Loch Moy, near the ancestral home of the MackIntoshes.

 In 1490, a Donald MacPhail witnessed a bond between the Lairds of Mackintosh and Kilravock and two years later between Mackintosh and the Dunbars.
 This MacPhail is identified as a tenant of Dullatur according to the Exchequer Rolls of Scotland.

+One of the earliest recorded MacPhail, a certain Gillies MacPhail married a Margaret Macintosh in 1500.
+There was several other MacPhails that intermarried with MacKintoshes showing a close fraternity.

-A MacPhail, the parson of Croy wrote the history of the MacKintoshes down to the murder of the 15th chief in 1550 and has come to be known as the Croy Manuscript.
+A Anndra MacPhail, the parson of Croy wrote the history of the MacKintoshes down to the murder of the 15th chief in 1550 and that document has come to be known as the Croy Manuscript.

-Some MacPhails intermarried with MacKintoshes and are entitled to also wear the tartan of Clan MacKintosh due to their close fraternity.
+In 1708, a Coll MacDonell wrote to Paul MacPhail, who was the Chamberlain to the Laird of MacKintosh, explaining why he couldn't pay his rent, that had been due in 1707 and 1708, asking for relief.

+Close association with Clan MacBean

+The MacPhail surname was also found with their neighbors and close relatives of Clan MacBean: